brillout/wildcard-api/docs/readme.template.md

 Wildcard only supports the Browser - Node.js stack.
 This allows Wildcard to have a simple design and to be super easy to use.

-RPC is also used to create the API between backend and frontend.
+RPC is also increasinlgy used to create the API between backend and frontend.
-Most backend APIs are internal: the frontend is usually the only API consumer and both the backend and frontend are usually developed within the same organization.
+Most backend APIs are internal: the frontend is often the only API consumer and both the backend and frontend are usually developed within the same organization.

 In general,
-REST and GraphQL are the right tools to create an API consumed by third parties and RPC is the right tool for an API consumed by yourself / your organization.
+REST and GraphQL are the right tools if you want to create an API consumed by third parties and RPC is the right tool if you want to create an API consumed by yourself / your organization.

-!INLINE ./snippets/section-footer.md #readme --hide-source-path

 ## Getting Started